 The Museum is Temporarily Closed to Visitors

 Kirkland Museum of Fine & Decorative Art is closed while our new building at 12th & Bannock is completed.
-We expect to re-open in our new location in fall 2017.
+We anticipate re-opening in our new location in early 2018.
 At the museum’s original location, 3,500 decorative art pieces and 400 paintings and sculptures were on view.
-The new building at 12th Avenue and Bannock will provide for about 65% more display space.
+The new building at 12th Avenue & Bannock will provide for about 65% more display space.
 Below you can learn how the museum was displayed at its original location, an unusual display style that will be replicated in the new museum.

 In addition to its three collections, the way Kirkland Museum is displayed gives it a noticeably different atmosphere than most other museums.
 The art is arranged in "salon style" with fine art (paintings and sculpture) shown in the same galleries with decorative art.
 While rare, a few other museums have done this, such as the Barnes Foundation in Philadelphia, Isabella Stewart Gardner Museum in Boston and the Neue Galerie in New York.